DBUPDGEN

 On the other hand, it is essential that you check the log file, because if a file or a batch produces errors when the update script runs it, the errors are written to the log only.
 The log file includes a full list of files that the update script has loaded.

-First in the log file, you find a header which reports who run the script when with which command-line options.
+First in the log file, you find a header which reports who ran the script when and with which command-line options.
 For each subsystem, there is a header with the configuration options that the update script used for that subsystem.
-AbaPerls reports only the configuration options that were set explicitly, by command-line switches, or settings read from the database.
+AbaPerls reports only the configuration options that were set explicitly, by command-line switches or settings read from the database.
+Implicit settings from defaults are not reported.

 You can use LISTERRS to read the log to only see the problematic parts.
-However, when you develop a script and add complex table-updates. you should probably review the complete log for the table-updates to verify that the updates works as you intended.
+However, when you develop a script and add complex table-updates, you should probably review the complete log for the table-updates to verify that the updates work as you intended.

 Note: There is one category of messages that are only printed to the command-line window: warnings and errors from Perl itself.
-To get Perl warnings you must specify the -w option to Perl.
 Warnings or errors from Perl could be an indication of a problem in your update script, if you have edited the output from DBUPDGEN.
 They could also be an indication of a bug in AbaPerls (or Perl itself).
 A Perl error is usually fatal and terminates the script.

 Notes on Regular Update Scripts